jhuopsys/spring2024/assign/assign03a.md

 In Pintos, a *page table* is a data structure that the CPU uses to translate a virtual address to a physical address, that is, from a page to a frame.
-The page table format is dictated by the 80`x`{.variable}86 architecture.
+The page table format is dictated by the 80<span class='variable' markdown='1'>x</span>86 architecture.
 Pintos provides page table management code in "`pagedir.c`" (see section [A.7 Page Table](pintos/pintos_7.html#SEC126)).